-Caroline Peak by Preacher Mountain is in the top 10 highest in Snoqualmie Pass North.
-It sits above Upper Wildcat Lake and Lake Caroline as well.
-A common way to reach the peak is through Snow Lake Trail.
+Caroline Peak by Preacher Mountain shares a joining ridge with Wild Dare Peak.
+It sits above Upper Wildcat Lake and Lake Caroline in Alpine Lakes Wilderness.
+Meanwhile, a common way to the peak is through Snow Lake Trail.

 See more trip photos here.